 The results of this study don’t mean that women can’t enjoy being stay-at-home moms.
 Some moms find it very fulfilling to stay home and raise their kids.
-Heather St. Aubin-Stoutauthor, an author born in Detroit, left her career 25 years ago to do just that.
+Heather St. Aubin-Stoutauthor, an author born in Detroit, left her career decades ago to do just that.

 “I struggled with this, as I had been raised to be a career woman,” she says.
 “In hindsight, I’m glad I stayed home, because I won’t get those years back.”